anton-kirschhock/TfsMigrationUtility.Prototype/README.md

 # TfsMigrationUtility Prototype project
-Starting from this small project, I will try to make a clean and usefull TFS migration utility to migrate projects from A to B.
+Starting from this small project, I will try to make a clean and usefull TFS migration utility to migrate projects from A to B with their history in sequence.

 When the prototype is working, I will start building following compontents, based of the prototype (in order):
 - TfsMigrationUtility.Core: the core Migration logic
 - TfsMigrationUtility.WPF: a WPF View